zbengt/zbengt.github.io/_posts/2021-03-16-hemat_transcriptomev1.6.md

 ## [GO-MWU Output](https://github.com/afcoyle/hemat_bairdi_transcriptome/tree/main/output/GO-MWU_output/hemat_transcriptomev1.6)

 We weren't able to make graphs for elev. day 0 vs. elev. day 2, as there just weren't any enriched pathways.
-However, we did see two enriched pathways for [Ambient Day 2 vs. Elevated Day 2](https://github.com/afcoyle/hemat_bairdi_transcriptome/blob/main/graphs/GOMWU_output/hemat_transcriptomev1.6/amb2_vs_elev2_indiv.png), specifically in organelle localization and cellular localization.
+However, we did see two enriched pathways for Ambient Day 2 vs. Elevated Day 2 [NOTE: no longer the case as of 2021-11-08] specifically in organelle localization and cellular localization.
 This could certainly be due to different strains in the two different groups of crab, but is definitely worth looking into more.